DeDop/dedop-core/docs/user_manual/um_studio.rst

 button on **Analysis Configuration** panel is enabled.
 When two files are selected, the ``Compare`` button is enabled.
 Clicking one of these buttons will trigger a creation of a Jupyter notebook suitable for inspecting or comparing the file(s) that have been selected, and to start a local instance of Jupyter notebook server.
-This behavior is consistent with DeDop Shell command :ref:`dedop output compare/inspect <analyse_l1b>`.
+This behavior is consistent with DeDop Shell command :ref:`dedop output compare/inspect <analyse_results>`.
 The dropdown list at the bottom of **Analysis Configuration** is used to select a notebook file that has been previously created through ``Inspect`` and ``Compare`` buttons.